GitPS/Project5/README.md

 * Test 10 - `test/level10.txt` - This test contains a value declaring a greater number of reference strings than actually exist in the file.
 This test ensures that files that are improperly formatted are handled correctly.

+* Test 11 - `test/level11.txt' - This test contains 15 page references where all page references are reads.
+By executing this test it is a quick check to ensure that LRU SC and LRU ESC are working properly.
+Since there are no writes in this test file, both algorithms should produce the exact same number of page faults.

+* Test 12 - `test/level12.txt' - This test conatins 15 page references with a mixture of reads and writes.
+By executing this test we can verify that LRU SC and LRU ESC behave differently when there are writes involved.
 __Examples__

 __Known Bugs and Problem Areas__